chinmayakumardas/iterator/README.md

 The design demonstrates taste.

+The About page demonstrates personality and trust.

 The case studies demonstrate experience.

+The services demonstrate value.

 The conversion system demonstrates business understanding.

 ---

-# 38. Final Direction
+# 54. Final Creative Direction

-Build the website as a **premium freelance product**, not a résumé website.

-The ideal experience is:
+The website should feel like a premium freelance product.

 ```text
 Minimal